Charge up your lifestyle with an electric vehicle

 Federal tax credits still available

 Receive a $2,500 to $7,500 tax credit from the federal government for new electric vehicles depending on size and battery capacity.
 Check here for specific tax credit amounts for all-electric and plug-in hybrid vehicles.
 A $2,500 credit would reduce a $5,000 tax bill to $2,500.
 If you do not pay income taxes, a tax credit cannot be claimed.
+To claim the credit, fill out IRS Form 8936, the Qualified Plug-in Electric Drive Motor Vehicle Credit.

 State and utility rebates